How to Feed Your Microbiome

 Psoriasis: Symptoms and Causes

-Psoriasis is an inflammatory skin problem that usually manifests as plaques and erythematous papules covered with silvery scales.
-The condition usually occurs when the life cycle of the skin cells speeds up.
-Consequently, skin cells Read More
+Psoriasis is an inflammatory skin problem that usually shows up as dry, itchy, scaly patches of skin (plaques and erythematous papules covered with silvery scales).
+The condition usually develops when the life cycle of the Read More

 Our condition spotlight section focuses on health issues that generally last longer than one year.
 Often referred to as chronic diseases they require ongoing medical attention or limit activities of daily living or both.
 Chronic diseases such as heart disease, cancer, and diabetes are the leading causes of death and disability in the United States.
 They are also leading drivers of the nation’s $3.8 trillion in annual health care costs.